 Pinot noir has become incredibly popular in Australia as an alternative to our famously big, bold reds.
 Traditionally, Aussie pinot is lighter in colour, boasts a perfumed nose and shows hits of cherry, raspberry and plum flavours balanced by smooth tannins.
 The pinot noir crafted in Australia also goes into some fine sparkling wines.

 The styles of the individual winemakers and the regions in which they’re situated vary from moderately to unashamedly powerful.
 Luscious pinot noir varietal fruit is the rule and not the exception, reaching its highest expression in Martinborough.
 Located at the southern end of the North Island, pinots there are treated to gravelly terraces, which produce wines of restraint as opposed to the more muscular pinot coming out of Central Otago.

 Sonoma is home to the Russian River, with pine-clad ridgetops and cold ocean fog.
 Wines from there are altogether different – a slightly wilder experience without compromising on elegance.

 CanadaPinot noir is planted in Ontario, and up and down the length of the Okanagan Valley in British Colombia.
 Opinions are sharply divided on the ability of Ontario to satisfactorily ripen pinot noir given the ultra-compressed (albeit powerful) growing season.

 Don’t be afraid to pair pinot with a touch of spice either.
 Pinot noir is an excellent accompaniment to lightly spiced Thai dishes or even a mid-morning round of Chinese yum cha.
-Oily meals such as salmon or pasta will pair well with a light and dry pinot noir, while the more tannic styles complement richer foods like a beef bourguignon.
+Oily meals such as salmon or pasta will pair well with a light and dry pinot noir, while the more tannic styles go with richer foods like a beef bourguignon.
 And don’t forget the cheese.
 Make sure your platter includes creamy Brie, blue and sharp goat’s cheeses, and you’ll be dining (and drinking) well.

 Cellaring is an option for both your Old and New World bottles.
 While there’s no one-size-fits-all cellaring time, with longevity dependent on factors such as the vintage and style of your pinot, it is recommended that New World styles can be kept for around eight years and really good examples of Old World pinot (i.e. Burgundy) for much longer.